 - The Nevada crime of public urination or defecation.
 It is illegal at Burning Man to go to the bathroom anywhere other than in a designated Porta-Potty or in one's trailer.
 Public urination is typically a misdemeanor, and the person usually receives a citation instead of getting arrested.
 However, in recent years some people who relieved themselves in public have instead gotten arrested for the Nevada crime of indecent exposure, a possible felony carrying sex offender registration.

 - The Nevada crime of reckless endangerment.
 Many burners create large-scale art pieces that may include hazardous elements such as fire.
 But if it causes a substantial safety risk to others, criminal charges may follow.

 With regard to nudity, many people who have been to Burning Man report that people can walk around naked without fearing arrest.
-Even still, note that being in public with any private area exposed qualifies as the Nevada crime of indecent exposure.
+Even still, note that being in public with any private area exposed qualifies as the Nevada crime of indecent exposure or breach of peace.
 And there is no way to predict whether law enforcement will crack down on public nudity.
 For more information about police, arrests, and crimes at Burning Man, refer to the Burning Man Law Enforcement Survival Guide.

 Arrested at Burning Man?
 Call an attorney...